jamescherti/git-smartmv/README.md

 ## Installation

-Here is how to install Ultyas system-wide using pip:
+Here is how to install git-smartmv system-wide using pip:
 ```
 sudo pip install git-smartmv
 ```